WSU-kduncan/3120-cicd-japolinarmejia/README-CI.md

     ```

 # Part 2 - GitHub Actions and DockerHub
- -Follow these steps to create public repo in DockerHub:
+- Follow these steps to create public repo in DockerHub:
   - Naviage to [Docker](https://hub.docker.com/signup)and enter your account information. click Sign Up
   - On the page for `Choose a Plan`, click on `Continue with Free`
 - To authenticate with DockerHub via CLI using Dockerhub a token:

   - On a webbrowser, navigate to (Docker's security section)[https://hub.docker.com/settings/security] and click `New Access Token`
   - provide a description to the token and select the `Read, Write, Delete` option.
 Click Generate
   - copy the token and store it in a safe place